benjaminykim/briefs-backend/README.md

 # briefs.link backend rest api

-briefs.link is a url shortener
+briefs.link is a url shortener with an admin console

+Briefs backend is built with Javascript, Node, Express, Postgres, and Sequelize.
+The application is deployed and containerized using Docker Compose.
+Deployment and containerization is automated via BASH scripts.

 # Setting Up
 - Clone the repository and install Docker Engine and Docker Compose